 For example, we might name an image of our office "web design agency in Warwick".
 This ensures the visual content is optimised for search, provides context and makes it more accessible for visually impaired users with screen readers too.

 It's time to start posting!
-Posts are often an overlooked feature when it comes to Google My Business, but they allow you to make more of an impact with your profile and promote specific news, events and business offers.
+Posts are often an overlooked feature when it comes to Google Business Profiles, but they allow you to make more of an impact with your profile and promote specific news, events and business offers.
 Remember, your latest posts often show up in the knowledge panel too.

 There are four main types of post you can create: